RedWedgeX/scoutbook-gcal-sync/README.md

 - On the script page, paste the Scoutbook calendar link from step 2 over the red text labeled "SCOUTBOOK CALENDAR URL".
 Make sure it's in quotation marks!
 - Replace "Google Calendar Name" with the name of the calendar as shown on Google.
 For example, "Pack 27 Calendar".
 ![image](https://github.com/user-attachments/assets/7aa78f13-1db8-4857-812b-0a5b8d85f903)
+- You can take a look at any other settings options listed, but the defaults are perfect as they are for what you're trying to do.
 - Press the "Save" button on the script toolbar
 ![image](https://github.com/user-attachments/assets/2e23ca1d-e339-421e-b6ba-96dafbaae7f7)